llvll/motionml/README.md

 This is a domain-specific example of using TinyLearn module for matching (classifying) time-series data, which includes both spatial and temporal components.

+The following ML algorithms are used according to the best practices for time-series classification tasks:

 1. KNN-DTW: K-Nearest Neighbors with Dynamic Time Warping
 2. HMM: Hidden Markov Model